The RETURNING INTO clause specifies the variables in which to store the values returned by the statement to which the clause belongs.

 Deleted 6 rows: Employee #114: Raphaely Employee #115: Khoo Employee #116: Baida Employee #117: Tobias Employee #118: Himuro Employee #119: Colmenares

-statement, the DML statement stores the specified values in the specified collections, without overwriting the previous values, as the same DML statement would do in a FOR LOOP
+In a FORALL statement, the DML statement can have a RETURNING BULK COLLECT INTO clause.
+For each iteration of the FORALL statement, the DML statement stores the specified values in the specified collections, without overwriting the previous values, as the same DML statement would do in a FOR LOOP statement.

 DROP TABLE emp_temp; CREATE TABLE emp_temp AS SELECT * FROM employees ORDER BY employee_id, department_id; DECLARE TYPE NumList IS TABLE OF NUMBER; depts NumList := NumList(10,20,30); TYPE enum_t IS TABLE OF employees.employee_id%TYPE; e_ids enum_t; TYPE dept_t IS TABLE OF employees.department_id%TYPE; d_ids dept_t; BEGIN FORALL j IN depts.FIRST..depts.LAST DELETE FROM emp_temp WHERE department_id = depts(j) RETURNING employee_id, department_id BULK COLLECT INTO e_ids, d_ids; DBMS_OUTPUT.PUT_LINE ('Deleted ' || SQL%ROWCOUNT || ' rows:'); FOR i IN e_ids.FIRST .. e_ids.LAST LOOP DBMS_OUTPUT.PUT_LINE ( 'Employee #' || e_ids(i) || ' from dept #' || d_ids(i) ); END LOOP; END; /